 Wheelchair design and engineering

-Factors that should be considered in matching a user to a wheelchair include the time the person typically spends in the chair every day, and the terrain they typically navigate, and what type of vehicle is used by the person.
+Factors that should be considered in matching a user to a wheelchair include the time the person typically spends in the chair every day, the terrain they typically navigate, and what type of automobile is used by the person.
 There are many types of chairs, and the big manufacturers all make many models.
 Selection criteria includes diagnosis and prognosis of the user, his or her communication ability and cognitive status, whether he or she has problems perceiving surroundings, and whether edema is present.

 Wheelchair propulsion efficiencies are typically low, in the range of 2% to 10%.
 Mark's Standard Handbook of Mechanical Engineering says the top efficiency for a manual chair is at half the maximum muscle force and a quarter of the maximum muscle speed.
-From an engineering efficient standpoint, manual wheelchair is inefficient.
-Bicycles or even skateboards are more efficient.
+From an engineering efficient standpoint, a manual wheelchair is inefficient.
+Bicycles are more efficient.
 Chair users therefore must put up with high physical strain from short-duration peak loads.
 A report from the Department of Veterans Affairs stated that "crank- and lever-propelled wheelchairs appear to be less straining forms of locomotion."

 Here's the VA report on mechanical advantage in wheelchair propulsion (PDF) (Warning: file size is 1.2 MB)